| Belgian House of Horrors!

 be a Belgian version of the "house of horrors" in Gloucester, where British

+police dug up nine bodies in 1994.
 British police officer John Bennet, who was in charge of the

 Gloucester case, where Fredrick and Rosemary West murdered several young women